 These robots have an adaptable approach to automation that allow them to scale their environment as well as responding to change.
 These robots are able to autonomously carry out their jobs without the help of any workers and are even able to account for any programming errors with their own sensory system.
 To learn more about the robots we employ, click here.

 Integrated Plant Health

+At McCorkle Nurseries, we are committed to producing the highest quality plants while continuing to be stewards of our environment.
+In this spirit, our Plant Health Department utilizes a variety of tactics in our Integrated Pest Management program to manage not only pests and diseases but total plant health.
+We actively monitor research, provide internal and external training for our employees, and trial new methods to improve our practices and maintain the most effective and up-to-date program available.
 One of our focuses is to limit the use of chemicals as a solution for pests, weeds, and other issues.
 Any time an item of concern is found on the nursery, the information about the potential issue is passed to the responsible department head and a non-chemical solution is searched for.
 If chemical intervention is needed, then they are used strictly according to the Occupational Safety and Health Administration (OHSA) standards and Worker Protection Standards which every employee is trained to know.
 Only certain, trained employees apply any chemicals and if there is an issue with safety then the applications are not made.